jkingportfolio/CI_PP3_Taco_Trailer/README.md

 ## Features

-In its entirety the website consists of one main page, <>
+In its entirety the website consists of one main page, with a mock terminal within that page to run The Taco Trailer app. <>

 ### Existing features